-- 3.29 To identify alignment options and to assist in appraisal, the routes were split in to two sections.
+- 3.30 To identify alignment options and to assist in appraisal, the routes were split in to two sections.
 For each route, alignment Option 1 provides the most direct alignment, which normally utilises primary transport corridors and requires a higher level of intervention.
-Option 2 provides a less direct route or route sections that normally also makes use of secondary transport corridors, back streets, green spaces and waterways. - 3.30 The two alignment options were then appraised to inform decision makers as to which might be taken forward for delivery in the future.
-In some cases, route sections may be interchangeable such as the A61 or Chantry Bridge crossing of the River Calder which means that there is some flexibility in options.
+Option 2 provides a less direct route or route sections that normally also makes use of secondary transport corridors, back streets, green spaces and waterways. - 3.31 The two alignment options were then appraised to inform decision makers as to which might be taken forward for delivery in the future.
+In some cases, route sections may be interchangeable such as various alignment options in the Dudley Hill area which means that there is some flexibility in options.